pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/03-environment-variables.md

 integration: [--]
 ---

-This section provides information on how to set environment variables for local development and decoupled preview, as well as how to connect to Multidev environments.
+This section provides information on how to set environment variables for local development and Decoupled Preview, as well as how to connect to Multidev environments.

 ## Local Development

 Next.js requires the endpoint at build time to fetch data from the WordPress instance.
 The starter kit uses [dotenv](https://www.npmjs.com/package/dotenv) for local development.

-1. Clone your decoupled Front-End Site repo.
+1. Clone your Front-End Site repo.

 1. Create a `.env.development.local` file and update the `WPGRAPHQL_URL` and `IMAGE_DOMAIN` with your WordPress GraphQL endpoint, and the `IMAGE_DOMAIN`.
 If the `WPGRAPHQL_URL` and `IMAGE_DOMAIN` are the same, you can omit setting the `IMAGE_DOMAIN`.
 For example: